 Imaging is a much smaller slice of FUJIFILM's pie now, about 15% of sales, though the company is still a major global force there.
-Photo imaging retains the lion's share of this segment, bringing in nearly two-thirds of its sales through film, paper, chemicals, photo finishing, and lab services.
-Electronic imaging (digital cameras) accounts for the rest.
-That split has been shifting, however, with photo dwindling as electronic offerings increase.
+Photo imaging sells film, paper, chemicals, photo finishing, and lab services and electronic imaging consists of digital cameras.

 Revenue rose 2% in 2015 (ended March) from 2014.
 Sales increased for photo imaging, medical systems, electronic materials, and the document business.
 That was almost balanced by decreases in sales in the optical devices, electronic imaging, and flat panel display materials.

 Net income jumped 46% higher with help from reduced research and developed costs in 2015.
 Cash from continuing operations dropped from 2014 to 2015.